BiodataAnalysisGroup/2024-11-ml-biocommons-au/episodes/setup.md

 [Go to main page](../README.md)

+# Information for the workshop

+During the workshop we will provide access to virtual machines will all packages and software preinstalled.
+These will only during the workshop.

+# For after the workshop

+If you like to continue after the workshop, you'll need to setup the following software and libraries into your own computer.

 ## Download R and R Studio
 1. Go to the [CRAN website](https://cran.r-project.org) and follow the instructions to download and install R.
 2. Download and install [RStudio](https://www.rstudio.com/products/rstudio/download/#download).